-This retro recipe for Lunch Lady Brownies not only hits all of the chocolate frosted brownie flavor points but, comes with a heaping helping of nostalgia, too.
+This retro recipe for Lunch Lady Brownies not only hits all of the chocolate frosted brownie flavor points, but it comes with a heaping helping of nostalgia, too.

 You gotta love those sweet ladies who dedicate their entire career to feeding students.
 It takes a very special person to share their cooking love with people every single day.
 These delicious chocolate frosted brownies are a throwback to those chocolate goodies we all loved in grade school.
 They’re guaranteed to make you feel warm and fuzzy inside.

-- I think these brownies are best served the day they’re made and chilled if kept longer.
+- I think these brownies are best served the day they’re made and should you have any leftover, store them chilled.

 - When baking these, or any brownies, err on the side of slightly under baking rather than over baking.
 If brownies are over baked, they’ll be dry.

 Brownies are the dessert equivalent of comfort food regardless of the form.
-Other desserts you may like is this layered peanut butter brownie trifle and rich rocky road brownie cookies from the MSSK recipe index.
-The kids will flip for these brownie cake pops from Barbara Bakes.
+Other desserts you may like to try:

 Thanks for visiting come back soon!